 - Is there anything I cannot write about?
 PairedLife does not accept sexually explicit content.
 Although you can talk about physical intimacy, please refrain from using sexually explicit language or photos that violate the Google AdSense Program Policy on Adult Content.
 You can read more about it in our FAQ.

-Here are some examples of articles on PairedLife that exhibit the type of high-quality work we wish to see on the site:
+Here are some examples of articles on PairedLife that we would like to showcase.
+These articles exhibit the type of high-quality work we wish to see on the site:

 A quick note: All of the HubPages network sites are a blending of professional editing and writers like you.